Lawrence Adamson

-Lawrence Arthur Adamson, CMG, (20 April 1860 – 14 December 1932) was a schoolmaster of Wesley College, Melbourne, Australia.
+Lawrence Arthur Adamson, CMG, (20 April 1860 – 14 December 1932) was a schoolmaster of Wesley College, Melbourne, Australia, and is considered to be one of the greatest and most influential in the nation's educational history.
+Upon his retirement in 1932 it was written that he'd been "not only a teacher of boys, but a leader of men."

 Early life

 Lawrence Adamson was born at Douglas, Isle of Man, the second son of Lawrence William Adamson.
 LL.D., Grand Seneschal of the IoM and his wife Annie Jane née Flint.
 In 1866, the family went to Newcastle-on-Tyne, where his father served as High Sheriff of Northumberland in 1900.
 At fourteen years of age Lawrence went to Rugby School, where he educated in the Classics, and represented his school at football.
 At the University of Oxford he read Classics and Jurisprudence, taking the degree of MA, before being called to the Bar in 1885.
 That year Adamson was arrested with another man for sexual involvement with two teenagers: the heir and second son of the 4th Earl of Rosslyn.
 The case was smothered, but he was forced to emigrate to Australia, with the cover story that a bad attack of pleurisy required immediate relocation to a warmer climate.
 Adamson arrived to practise at the Sydney Bar in December 1885, but finding its summer humidity uncongenial, he moved to Melbourne.